MartinBradbury/trihub/README.md

 - [Gitpod](https://gitpod.io) streamlines your development process by providing a pre-configured, cloud-based development environment that's instantly ready for coding.
 - [Github](https://github.com/) is essential for version control, allowing you to track changes, collaborate with others (if applicable), and secure online code storage.
 - [Google Dev Tools](https://developers.google.com/web/tools) is used during testing, debugging and styling.
-- [Google Fonts](https://fonts.google.com/) is a catalog of free, open-source fonts.
+- [Google Fonts](https://fonts.google.com/) is a catalogue of free, open-source fonts.
 Used for typography.
-- [Heroku](https://www.heroku.com) ia a platform for deploying and hosting web applications.
+- [Heroku](https://www.heroku.com) is a platform for deploying and hosting web applications.
 - [Markup Validation Service](https://validator.w3.org/) is used to check code ensuring that my HTML is error-free and adheres to the latest web standards.
-- [NVDA](https://www.nvaccess.org/download/), NonVisual Desktop Access is a free and open-source, portable screen reader for Microsoft Windows.
+- [NVDA](https://www.nvaccess.org/download/), Nonvisual Desktop Access is a free and open-source, portable screen reader for Microsoft Windows.

 ### Testing